meets45/newsopolis/README.md

 # Newsopolis
-News monkey is a news serving app, whether you are interested in politics, sports, weather or even fashion then Newsopolis is for you!
+Newsopolis is a news serving app, whether you are interested in politics, sports, weather or even fashion then Newsopolis is for you!
 It fetches latest news every hour, so stay updated.